Real-hackbard/xPack-Compressor-GUI/README.md

 </br>

 ### Change image base:
-* ype the new imagebase into the text field provided.
+* Type the new imagebase into the text field provided.
 * Use hexadecimal notation.
 * Deselect all other rebuild options.
 * Click the OK button.